astral-sh/uv/PIP_COMPATIBILITY.md

 Both pip and uv allow editables requirements to be built and installed even when `--only-binary` is provided.
 For example, `uv pip install -e . --only-binary :all:` is allowed.

+## `--no-binary` enforcement

+The `--no-binary` argument is used to restrict installation to source distributions.
+When `--no-binary` is provided, uv will refuse to install pre-built binary distributions, but _will_ reuse any binary distributions that are already present in the local cache.

+Additionally, and in contrast to pip, uv's resolver will still read metadata from pre-built binary distributions when `--no-binary` is provided.

 ## Bytecode compilation

 Unlike pip, uv does not compile `.py` files to `.pyc` files during installation by default (i.e., uv